 The Bond Fund also is subject to prepayment risk, which is the risk that issuers may prepay principal before maturity.
-Prepayment risk typically increases the potential for losses in a rising interest rate environment and reduces the potential for gains during a declining interest rate environment.
+Prepayment risk typically increases the potential for losses in a rising interest rate environment as prepayments fall and security duration extends.
+Likewise, the potential for gains is reduced during a declining interest rate environment as prepayments rise and security duration falls.
 Since it is difficult to predict the impact of prepayment features on the price of a debt security, prepayment risk can result in greater volatility, could reduce the Fund's yield and cause a decline in the Fund's value.